lizraeli/lev-izraelit/src/content/state-hook.md

 )
 ```

-But this does not quite work.
-Even though value of **count** changes, the **Counter** component does not re-render to show it.
-We stil need something similar to a `setState` call, so that we can rerender the component whenver the state is changed:
+This didn't quite work.
+Even though value of **count** was chaing, the **Counter** component did not re-render to show it.
+I stil need something similar to a **setState** call, so that I could rerender the component whenever the state  was changed.
+So I made a **setCount** function that did just that:

 ```jsx